Alchemist's House: 19th century

 In the new cadastre of 1806, the property was again listed as No. 30.
 It was by then owned by Jacob Henriksen.

 At the time of the 1834 census, No. 30 was home to three households.

 Johane Marie Mathiesen, a 56-year-old widow and the owner of the property, resided on the ground floor with four of her children (aged 16 to 29) and a maid.
 Andreas Marcussen, a ship captain, resided on the first floor with his wife Lene Marie Marcussen, their three children (aged two to 10), his 36-year-old sister Dorthe Cathrine Marcussen and one maid.
 Amon Christian Hansen, a master shoemaker, resided in the basement with his wife Magdalene Hansen, their four children (aged one to nine), the 23-year-old shoemaker Sivert Pouelsen and one maid.

 The building was long used as a hostel under the name Limfjorden.
 It later changed its name to Hotel Stockholm and later Hotel Dania.
-Guests included theNorwegian writer Knut Hamsun who stayed there under the name "postmaster Hansen from Oslo".
+Guests included the Norwegian writer Knut Hamsun who stayed there under the name "postmaster Hansen from Oslo".